the1lab/1lab/src/Data/List/Base.lagda.md

 ## Functorial action

-It's also possible to list a function `A → B` to a function `List A → List B`.
+It's also possible to lift a function `A → B` to a function `List A → List B`.

 ```agda